-This Department of Education database is a centralized repository of information about your student loans, aggregating data from universities, federal loan programs, and more.
-You can also log in to My Federal Student Aid in order to confirm the name of your loan servicers and retrieve their contact information.
+For federal student loans, you can log in to the Federal Student Aid site in order to confirm the name of your loan servicers and retrieve their contact information.

 For federal student loans outside of the Direct Loan and FFEL programs, you can find out information about your loan servicer in other ways.